portworx/katacoda-scenarios/portworx-application-backup/step5.md

        namespaceMapping: mysql-app --> mysql-app
        replacePolicy: Delete

 Once created, wait for the restore to complete.

+You can use the following command to check.
+`kubectl describe applicationrestore -n mysql-app`